weiamAbed/Mechanical_RoboticArm_3Dmodel_task1/README.md

 And after I'm done with placing the parts, I (combined) all the parts togrther to have a single prop.
 Finally,I had to turn it back to .stl to be able to upload it in my GitHub account so I export them as a .obj (not the MAYA default which is .mb) and again used the MeshConverter website.
 Note:
-- the final position of the model I decided to go with was not initial position of the robot, since different links and joints are much visible and understandable by this position.
+- the final position of the model I decided to go with was NOT the initial position of the robot, since different links and joints are much visible and understandable by this position.
 - I added a motors in each joint (including a motor for the base which is inside the base body at the botton) and a smaller different motor than the rest at the gripper.